Frequently Asked Questions

 About Hope Chicago

-• Hope Chicago is a scholarship-focused non-profit designed to provide students and their parents/guardians with the support they need to graduate from college debt-free.
+Hope Chicago is a scholarship-focused economic mobility initiative providing two generations of thousands of Chicago families - students and their parents/guardians - with the support they need to obtain credentials of value at little to no cost.
 Hope Chicago is differentiated by the following program offerings:

-Gap-closing scholarships - Hope Chicago covers tuition, room and board, books, fees and surcharges.
-Hope Scholars will also receive a laptop and a small annual stipend to cover any other necessities.
+Unmatched student investment - Hope Chicago provides sizable and renewable financial scholarships to every student to cover tuition, room and board, books, fees and surcharges each academic year in the program.
+Hope Scholars also receive a laptop and a small annual stipend to cover any other necessities.
 In case of an emergency or unexpected barriers, scholars can apply for additional funds to help them stay on track.

 Two-generation model - Hope provides scholarship assistance and other resources to one parent/guardian of graduating seniors at our Hope partner schools to pursue a postsecondary education pathway.

-Open to all students regardless of GPA - Unlike most other scholarship programs, Hope Scholars do not have to have a certain GPA or test score to participate in the program.
+Open to all students regardless of GPA - Unlike most other scholarship programs, Hope Scholars at any high school GPA level can participate in the program.

 Wraparound support to get scholars to the finish line - As a part of the Hope Chicago scholarship, students will receive wraparound support, including, but not limited, to academic and financial advising, career exploration assistance, mentoring, tutoring, workshops, and a consistent number of touchpoints from designated support staff associated with the Hope Chicago program at each campus of our in-network institutions.

 Research-based program model - Hope Chicago’s program design was informed by the success of many promise programs across the country and decades of research on improving college access and persistence.
-Hope will work with third-party researchers to evaluate the efficacy of its model and the long-term outcomes of sending families to college debt-free.
+To date, the recorded outcomes of Hope Chicago families have demonstrated that Hope Chicago’s iterative approach moves the needle to transform postsecondary outcomes for low-income, first-generation families.

-• Hope Chicago focuses our work on communities in Chicago where increased post-secondary success would have significant positive impacts.
-After determining which areas would benefit most from our program, we target high schools that serve students from those communities.
+Hope Chicago focuses our work on communities in Chicago where increased postsecondary success will have significant positive impact, and we work with high schools in those communities.

-Any student that meets the following criteria is guaranteed to be a Hope Scholar:
+Any student who met/meets the following criteria was/is initially eligible to be a Hope Scholar:

-• Students and their families at Hope Chicago’s partner high schools can learn more by visiting www.hopechicago.org and by talking to their school counselor.
-While we anticipate further growth of our program, currently, students at other CPS schools are not yet eligible to participate.
+Students and their families at Hope Chicago’s partner high schools can learn more by talking to their school administrator and/or counselor and by visiting www.hopechicago.org.

 Those schools include: